Updated: Jan 13

 This listening is reference later in Sutra 1.27, "God's voice is Om."
 God speaks to us by his "Amen" otherwise translated as "Om," as noted in a previous blog post.
 Ultimately, Union is transcending the physical to awaken the spiritual (just as Jesus did in his resurrection) and becoming aware that we can take part in his resurrection.

 The next part provides the different ways one might practice this Union.
 This is where the eight limbs of ashtanga are introduced: "self-restraint in actions, fixed observance, posture, regulation of energy, mind-control in sense engagements, concentration, meditation, and realization" (2.29).
-Although I have completed a series on the eight limbs of ashtanga, there are a few aspects that need to be revisited.
 These limbs are devices to achieve enlightenment or union with God.
 The limbs are almost always depicted in a wheel as to not give hierarchy to any one limb over the other.
 The experience to each individual may be different.
 In other words, one may master posture before concentration or meditation before self-restraint.
 These limbs together create the perfect union with God, or more commonly known as the term yoga.